Pineapple Market Size and Share

 Volatile Freight and Container Shortages

-Container scarcity and port congestion have disrupted pineapple trade lanes since 2022.
+Container scarcity and port congestion have disrupted pineapple trade lanes.
 Costa Rican exports slipped 2% that year despite firm demand because shipping schedules collapsed.
 Spot rates jumped to EUR 18-20 (USD 20.64-22.93) per box in February 2025 as labor strikes and weather delays stalled vessels.
 Dole responded by deploying two 1,200-FEU ships on a weekly service into the Northeast United States to ensure reliable arrivals.
 Smaller exporters lacking dedicated logistics pay higher freight and lose shelf life, accelerating consolidation in the pineapple market.

 Geography Analysis